 Exercise: Adequate exercise is a must for menopausal and post-menopausal women, as it reduces the rate of loss of calcium.
 Women who exercise less generally develop more osteoporosis.

-Latest research: Soya foods have been found to contain natural Phyto-oestrogens that are very helpful in menopausal and post-menopausal women.
+Food & Diet: Soya foods have been found to contain natural Phyto-oestrogens that are very helpful in menopausal and post-menopausal women.
 The potential health benefits are the reduction of hot flushes and vaginal dryness, protection against coronary heart disease, osteoporosis and cancer.

 The most effective medicine that exists is in the food that you eat.
 You should strive to eat a balance of good fats, complex carbohydrates and protein.
 Also, make sure to have plenty of fruits and vegetables at every meal, including breakfast.
 It’s best to eat three meals a day and two or more snacks in order to keep your blood sugar stable.
 The most important thing to remember is to reduce carbohydrates especially refined carbohydrates and sugars.

 For many women, this period of change offers an opportunity to explore something new.
 As we move into a new phase with a life’s worth of accumulated knowledge & wisdom it is often the beginning of something new and exciting.